 Trip cancellation insurance (TCI) reimburses you for non-recoverable deposits and penalties if you have to cancel before you start.
 If this is a possibility, make sure to choose the option to cancel for any reason, even though it’s a little more expensive.
 When you choose this type of insurance, it doesn’t matter if you miss the trip due to a hurricane or a family emergency--the decision is in your hands, not the insurer.

 Trip interruption insurance (TII) reimburses you for any additional cost of returning home early or continuing as a single traveler if your companion has to return early.

-If your tour or cruise offers a cancellation waiver: Be aware that this is not the same thing as insurance.
+Be aware that a cancellation waiver is not the same thing as insurance.
 If you think you might cancel your cruise, a cancellation waiver means you will not have to pay a cancellation penalty, but you may not get a cash refund.
 You might only get credit toward a future booking.
 This is not necessarily a bad thing, but people often misunderstand these waivers.

 We do not endorse any one particular site, but a quick Google of “travel insurance comparison sites” will pull up several tools that allow you to compare costs from a variety of providers.

 Bottom line, you’ll need to do some legwork to understand what type of coverage you already have, and what coverage you need.
 But the preparation is well worth knowing you will be covered if you end up filing a claim.